alaurenson/Shantou-2018/Assembly/Full_assembly/readme.md

 ```

 While this single line of code is short, it accomplishes a great deal.
 Let's talk about what we see:
-- **nohup** `code` **&**: Any time you run a large job, it should always be wrapped in these two commands.
+- **nohup** `code` **&**: Any time you run a large job on a server, it should always be wrapped in these two commands.
 What this does is tell the computer to run the job in the background "with no hang-up".
 This means if you're operating a server remotely, the server will continue to work even if you close the terminal.
 It also means you can't see the program output unless you check the 'nohup.out' log file.
 We'll use this extensively - it's important in big data processing.

 - Next you'll see `~/Desktop/bio_software/SPAdes-3.11.1-Linux/bin/spades.py --rna`, which is the call to our assembler (SPAdes) to do an RNA-data assembly.
 You should now recognize that this is very often how we call programs.
 In this case, you need to include everything exactly as I have it written.